AI Gateway

 See the Embedding Models guide for setup instructions and a full comparison table.

-2. Fast Model
+2. Single / Fast Model

 Recommended: qwen3:4b (2.5GB)

-3. Thinking Model
+3. Code Model

-Recommended: qwen3:8b (5.2GB)
+Recommended: qwen3:8b (5.2GB) or qwen3:14b (9.3GB)

-BYOK: gpt-4.1-mini, claude-sonnet-4.6, gemini-2.5-flash
+BYOK examples: gpt-4.1-mini, claude-sonnet-4.6, gemini-2.5-flash

 The reasoning model used for epistemic enrichment, clustering, and deep analysis.
 It takes each file with its neighbor context and produces extended summaries and domain tags.
-For BYOK, any mid-tier cloud model works well β you don't need the most expensive option.
+For BYOK, any mid-tier cloud model works well — you don't need the most expensive option.

-π‘Single Model Fallback
+💡Single Model Fallback

 If you only have resources to run one model (e.g., qwen3:4b), SourcePrep will use it for both "Fast" and "Thinking" tasks.
 You can simply select the same endpoint and model for both slots in the settings.